ianknauer/tealeafPreCourse/README.md

-This is the repository for the pre-course ruby learning with tealeaf academy.
+This is my repository for the pre-course ruby learning with Tealeaf academy.
+I'm planning on doing all of the lesson from Learn to program by Chris Pine.